 Step 6: Brush olive oil along the edge of the pizza crust.
 This helps the crust to get a little golden.
 Bake the pizza crust for 8 minutes without the toppings.

 Step 7: Remove the pizza crust from the oven and add pizza sauce and mozzarella cheese.
-Next, add your toppings of choice.
+Next, add your favorite toppings.

-Step 8: Bake the pizza for 20 minutes or until the pizza is golden on top.
+Step 8: Bake the pizza for 20 minutes, or until the top is golden.
 The actual baking time will vary depending on the size of the pizza and the thickness of the crust.
 Cut the hot pizza with a pizza wheel, and enjoy!

 Serving Suggestions:

-Serve the pizza with this kid-friendly Kale and Apple Salad or these Air Fried Italian Green Beans.
+Serve the gluten-free pizza without yeast with this kid-friendly Kale and Apple Salad or these Air Fried Italian Green Beans.

 Frequently Asked Questions: